sharbatc/Notes/README.md

 # ADA_summary
-Summary of the course ADA (Applied Data Analysis) given at the EPFL during the Autumn Semester of the Academical Aear 2016-2017
+In this repository, you will find the summary of the course ADA (Applied Data Analysis) given at the EPFL.